List of universities in Serbia

 This is a list of universities in Serbia.

-There are nine public universities in Serbia and ten private universities.
+There are eighteen universities in Serbia, nine public and nine private universities.
 Apart from universities and faculties, there are also public and private colleges.

-As of 2020–21 school year, there are 243,730 enrolled students at universities in Serbia, of whom 205,058 (85.3%) study at public universities and 30,221 (14.7%) at private universities.
-Also, there are 38,672 enrolled students at independent faculties and public and private colleges in Serbia.
+As of 2024–25 school year, there are 210,678 enrolled students at universities in Serbia, of whom 175,789 (83.4%) study at public universities and 34,889 (16.6%) at private universities.
+Also, there are 41,134 enrolled students at independent faculties and public and private colleges in Serbia.

 Public

 List of public universities and faculties that are funded through a budget of the Government of Serbia (excluding universities in Kosovo).
-Also, there is data about number of enrolled students as of 2021–22 school year.
+Also, there is data about number of enrolled students as of 2024–25 school year.

 Private

-List of private universities in Serbia (excluding universities in Kosovo), with data about number of enrolled students as of 2021–22 school year.
+List of private universities in Serbia (excluding universities in Kosovo, with data about number of enrolled students as of 2024–25 school year.